-October MESOL Candidate and ESOL Mentor ESOL Supervisor Candidates and ESOL mentors meet to discuss plans for the ELD lesson to be observed by the ESOL supervisor in November.
-Informal Check-in ESOL supervisors check in with the ESOL mentors and the candidates via phone or email.
-November MESOL Candidate and ESOL Mentor ESOL Supervisor Candidates and ESOL mentors meet at least once this month to discuss best practices for teaching ELL students and to plan or debrief instruction the candidate will/has provided to ELL students.
-ESOL mentors visit the candidates' classroom for informal observations and/or co-teaching of sheltered instruction or ELD lessons.
-1 Formal ESOL Supervisor Observation ESOL supervisors communicate with candidates to schedule a formal observation of an ELD lesson.ESOL supervisors observe the candidates and submit the 1 observation report through Task Stream.
+October MESOL Candidate and ESOL Mentor ESOL Supervisor - Candidates and ESOL mentors meet to discuss plans for the ELD lesson Informal Check-in to be observed by the ESOL supervisor in November.
+ESOL supervisors check in with the ESOL mentors and the candidates via phone or email.
+November MESOL Candidate and ESOL Mentor ESOL Supervisor - Candidates and ESOL mentors meet at least once this month to 1 st Formal ESOL Supervisor discuss best practices for teaching ELL students and to plan or debrief Observation instruction the candidate will/has provided to ELL students.
+ESOL supervisors communicate ESOL mentors visit the candidates' classroom for informal with candidates to schedule a observations and/or co-teaching of sheltered instruction or ELD formal observation of an ELD lessons. lesson.
+ESOL supervisors observe the candidates and submit the 1 st observation report through Task Stream.